Cage Fight with Bruce Thornton

 And their body of expertise is so esoteric that they can assume this mantle of

+experts and superior knowledge that we're all supposed to defer to.
 And that's what gets us, I think it gets us into a lot of trouble.

 Yeah.

 That we're losing the civilian control of all of these agencies.
+And nobody.

-when James Comey went before Congress and he said on 245 occasions, I don't remember,
+When James Comey went before Congress and he said on 245 occasions, I don't remember,

+And he should have been charged.
 And when Andrew McCabe, according to Michael Horowitz's inspector general, on four occasions said he lied, he admitted that he lied to a federal, he should have been

+robbed of his pension.
 He was fired, but he should have been prosecuted for perjury.

 And

-when Robert Mueller said, I don't know what you're talking about, I don't get into that.
+when Robert Mueller said, I don't know what you're talking about.
+I don't get into that.

-I don't know anything about when he was asked what the Steel dossier and the Houston GPS were, the two pillars, he should have been cited for that.
+I don't know anything about, when he was asked what the Steele dossier and Houston GPS were, the two pillars.

+And we don't do that at all now.
 We have no mechanism to control these people whatsoever.

 And I don't know.